"Old Bricks - history at your feet"

 T Stead

-Found in West Yorkshire, photo by David Fox. the only brick connection to that name that I have been able to find is Thomas Stead who was listed in the 1851 census as a brickmaker at Wortley, Leeds.
+Found in West Yorkshire, photo by David Fox.
+The likely maker is Thomas Stead who was listed in the 1851 census as aas a brickmaker at Wortley, Leeds.
 In 1861 whilst still at Wortley he is listed as a fire brickmaker.
-I wonder whether he had a go at some point on his own account?
+In Whites 1881 directory Thomas Stead is listed as a brick manufacturer at Quarry Gap.
+Pudsey.

 Steele, Longton